Tunisian president rails against 'Jewish thieves'

 The Tunisian president came under fire Wednesday after a video posted to social media showed him accusing “Jewish thieves” of deepening social tensions in his country, the Jewish news website Juif.org reported.

-President Kais Saied recently met with residents of the impoverished Al-Tadamon neighborhood of of the capital city Tunis, discussing the current economic challenges facing the country that have sparked a movement of renewed protest.
+President Kais Saied recently met with residents of the impoverished Al-Tadamon neighborhood of the capital city Tunis, discussing the current economic challenges facing the country that have sparked a movement of renewed protest.

 While meeting with residents out in the streets, Saied was filmed as he blamed Tunisia’s misfortunes on “Jewish thieves.”